cynthianekesa/Misala-App/README.md

 ### Reinforcement learning for plant identification using drones
-- This unique usecase popped up during research and also motivated by 3.2 summative work.
+- This unique use case popped up during research and was also motivated by 3.2 summative work.

 - Initial environment(to be developed further)

 ![image](https://github.com/user-attachments/assets/1bed5b26-90c5-4c55-8ad4-45e296c76e29)

-- Going forward is to add more actions, improve the GUI of the environment and integrate the plant identification trained model.
+- Going forward, is to add more actions, improve the GUI of the environment, and integrate the plant identification trained model.

 ### Environment and Project Setup